whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/02-atmospheric-perspective/02-06-atmospheric-perspective-assignment.md

 Examine your image.
 Write a brief written self assessment of your project results.

-- What works well in the project?
+- What were the 4 levels of depth that you put in your composition?
+Which levels work better than others?
 Why?
-- What would you change about the project?
-Why?
 - Did you show asmospheric perspective?
 What techiques did you use?
-- Does the image have overal compositional clarity and focus?
+- Does your composition have focus and clarity?
+Why or why not?
+What visual decisions did you make to make the composition have a clear focal point and visual weight?
 - What is your favorite part of the project?
 - What is your least favorite part of the project?
+- Looking at your composition again, what stands out?
+Does the atmospheric perspective work well?
+Are there places it is less successful?
+What would you change about it if you had more time to work on it?

 ## Grading Rubric